akiellor/generate.js/README.md

-# Generator.js
+# Generate.js

-Generator.js is a tool to generator syntactically valid javascript based on statistics collected from existing javascript.
+Generate.js is a tool to generate syntactically valid javascript based on statistics collected from existing javascript.

 ## To try it out